ninivert/prk-stencil-mpiomp-chapel/README.md

 Jed runs on OpenUCX (`ompi_info` reports the configure command line `--with-ucx=/path/to/ucx-1.12.1-mcggqmcvjobtoc4p26hednzka6pjghgm`).
 I tried setting `CHPL_COMM_SUBTRATE=ucx` (see https://chapel-lang.org/docs/main/platforms/infiniband.html#ucx-alternative), but found the performance to be very poor, see `results/jed/substrate-ucx` (this is also expected, as `ucx` conduit is considered experimental).

-An alternative is using the `mpi` substrate.
+An alternative is using the `mpi` substrate, which seems to provide better performance.

 ```sh